 How does Disney Plus stack up to the competition?

-Disney+ is entering an already crowded streaming market, pitting a brand new product against seasoned services like Netflix and Amazon.
-The content available for Disney+ is quite impressive, and the pricing is even more so, with the Disney+ bundle still costing less than a Netflix Premium subscription, which has made it quite easy for many to swap over to Disney's offerings.
+Disney+ has already proved to be a worthy contender when compared to seasoned services like Netflix and Amazon.
+The content available for Disney+ is quite impressive.
+The pricing is even more so, with the Disney+ bundle still costing less than a Netflix Premium subscription, which has made it quite easy for many to swap over to Disney's offerings.

 We may earn a commission for purchases using our links.
 Learn more.